lucngothanh-itr/portal-documentation-template/Home.md

-# 👋 Welcome to the Portal Documentation
+# 👋 Welcome to the [PORTAL_NAME] Portal Documentation

 Last Updated: April 22, 2025

 ## Overview

-This documentation provides comprehensive information about the [PORTAL_NAME] portal, its architecture, integration with backend services, and usage guidelines.
-This portal is part of the BTCY BioFlux ecosystem and interacts with various microservices.
+This documentation details the [PORTAL_NAME] portal within the BTCY BioFlux ecosystem, focusing on its technical implementation, integrations, and usage patterns.

 ---